The Configure Command

 For Okta, this might be preferred_names (e.g. john.smith@keyexample.com) or just name (e.g. John Smith).
 For Auth0 this might be name (e.g. johnsmith@keyexample.com).

 The value used to reference the type of group claim for the identity provider.
-This is used for entities authenticating to the Keyfactor ACME server.
+This is used to authenticate entities connecting to the Keyfactor ACME server.

 The information referenced by this parameter is required and will be prompted for if not supplied.